sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/03-key-concepts.md

 ![](./media/IAP155.png)

+By default, the option "Hide Signed-Off Reviews" is checked to list only on-going reviews.
+If you wish to additionally display completed reviews that have been signed-off, uncheck this box.
+Note that signed-off reviews can no longer be updated by the reviewer, only the campaign owner can reset or update them.
-You can either review entries one by one or through bulk operations by selecting several entries and clicking on *bulk approval*, *bulk revocation* in the contextual menu.
+You can either review entries one by one or through bulk operations by selecting several entries and clicking on *Approve*, *Revoke* in the contextual menu.
 You can reorder the table, and filter the entries either by selecting a given account/identity/permission/application or with the free text filter.

+> **Note** in Identity Analytics 3.1 and beyond, when executing bulk actions on multiple entries, the process is now asynchronous, meaning that the end-user can continue to browse the interfaces as required.
+Of course, it is still not possible to take action on the remaining entries until the current process has been completed.

 A contextual menu accessible with a right click on the table helps you to:

 - export the table content in CSV/Excel format